Hunter Renfrow Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Recent Performances

-- In last week's outing against the Bengals, Renfrow was targeted four times, totaling 30 yards on four receptions.
+- In last week's matchup with the Bengals, Renfrow caught four passes for 30 yards while being targeted four times.

-- Over his last three games, Renfrow's 18 catches have yielded 125 yards (41.7 ypg) and two touchdowns.
-He's been targeted 22 times.
+- Renfrow hauled in 125 yards (on 18 catches) with two touchdowns over his last three outings.
+He was targeted 22 times, and averaged 41.7 yards per game.

 Renfrow's Las Vegas Teammates